gohugoio/hugo/content/content-management/front-matter.md

 There are a few predefined variables that Hugo is aware of.
 See [Page Variables][pagevars] for how to call many of these predefined variables in your templates.

 `aliases`
-: an array of one or more aliases (e.g. old published path of a renamed content) that would be created to redirect to this content.
+: an array of one or more aliases (e.g., old published paths of renamed content) that will be created in the output directory structure .
 See [Aliases][aliases] for details.

 `date`
-: the datetime at which the content was created; note this value is auto-populated according to Hugo's built-in [archetype][]
+: the datetime at which the content was created; note this value is auto-populated according to Hugo's built-in [archetype][].

 `description`
 : the description for the content.

 `draft`
-: If true, the content will not be rendered unless `hugo` is called with `--buildDrafts`
+: if `true`, the content will not be rendered unless the `--buildDrafts` flag is passed to the `hugo` command.

 `expirydate`
-: denotes when content should no longer be published by Hugo; expired content will not be rendered unless `hugo` is called with `--buildExpired`
+: the datetime at which the content should no longer be published by Hugo; expired content will not be rendered unless the `--buildExpired` flag is passed to the `hugo` command.

 `isCJKLanguage`
 : if `true`, Hugo will explicitly treat the content as a CJK language; both `.Summary` and `.WordCount` work properly in CJK languages.